sindhubijj/Projects/README.md

   prompt where the user can input their game choice.
 The computer will then make it's choice, randomly.
 Based on the result of the game, a prompt will appear displaying the outcome.

+**_Reaction Time Test_ Application:** This is a simple application to test a user's reaction time.
+After the prompt message is displayed, the user will press "Enter" which will      give their reaction time.

 ## HTML Projects
   **_"Hello World!"_ Web Page:** The "Hello World!" web page is developed in HTML.
 When the page is opened a web page with the words "Hello World!" will open.
 This web page can be opened either through the terminal on a device or through the link.